Osteoporosis Fitness Tips

 - Each muscle group needs at least one day to recover.
 Do not perform resistance exercises on the same muscle group on 2 consecutive days.

-Osteoporosis Fitness Tips: Weight-bearing Exercises
+Osteoporosis Fitness Tips: Weight-bearing Exercises for Osteoporosis

 Your legs and feet support the weight of your body during weight-bearing exercise.
 Examples of weight-bearing activities for osteoporosis include:

-- Stair climbing
+- - Stair climbing

 For overall health, most health experts usually recommend moderate exercise for at least 30 minutes, five times weekly as one of the best osteoporosis fitness tips.
 Swimming and riding a bicycle are great for your lungs and heart, but they are don't provide the weight-bearing component that's needed for osteoporosis.
 During these activities, your legs and feet are not supporting your body weight, so biking and swimming are not included in the osteoporosis fitness tips.